wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/shape-data/includes/4-5-exercise.md

     This will return all the records where the *Name* column contained the value entered in the Text Input control *SearchInput*.

-4. If you wanted to search more than one field, you can append the field names at the end of the expression like so:
+4. If you wanted to search more than one field, you can append the field names at the end of the expression.

     ```powerappsfl
     Search(Items, SearchInput.Text, "Name", "Description")